St. Augustine, Florida: Demographics

+As of the 2010 United States census, there were 12,975 people, 5,494 households, and 2,546 families residing in the city.

+Between 2018 and 2023, the share of remote workers in St. Johns County rose from about 8.6% to nearly 24%, making St. Augustine a growing remote-work hub.

 Government and politics

 St. Augustine is the county seat of St. Johns County, Florida.

-The city of St. Augustine operates under a city commission government form with an elected mayor, vice mayor, and city commission.
+The city of St. Augustine operates under a city commission government, specifically the commissioner-manager form, with an elected mayor, vice mayor, and city commission.
 Additionally, the government includes a city manager, city attorney, city clerk, and various city boards.